JadinHeaston/sync-application/README.md

 	- [Other Used Software Licenses](#other-used-software-licenses)
 - [Contact](#contact)
 	- [Website](#website)

-# Description
-Sync Application is a command-line driven project created out of frustration with other free file backup tools.
-I found that other free tools wouldn't consistently copy files, or folders, and weren't byte-for-byte copies of the data I provided.
-I was also dissatisfied by the performance of these tools, with backups sometimes taking 12+ hours when dealing with only ~500GB of data.
-Additionally, I found that some features that I desired simply did not exist.
-	I will eventually be adding those features to this application.

 This is a passion project, and it's only a plus if others can find some use from it.
 My main focus is making something that works for myself, and learning new stuff as I go about it.